Client: eBay • Role: UX Designer • Duration: 7 months

 Introduction

-For this project, I led the end-to-end UX design process in a global, multi-disciplinary team to deliver an internal creative tool for eBay.
-The main goal of this project was to develop a channel-agnostic creative tool that has the ability to generate creative assets at scale.
-This was a new creative direction for eBay, and one that was foreign to many others even within the company.
-While this creative tool sparked both excitement and curiosity, there was some fear of the unknown.
+I led the end-to-end UX design process for this project in a global, multi-disciplinary team to deliver an internal creative tool for eBay.
+The main goal of this project was to develop a channel-agnostic creative tool that can generate creative assets at scale.
+This was a new creative direction for eBay and one that was foreign to many others even within the company.
+While this creative tool sparked excitement and curiosity, there was some fear of the unknown.

-I am unable to share the full scope of this project due to confidentiality.
+I cannot share the full scope of this project due to confidentiality.
 However, I can share my design process and key takeaways.

 Design Process